Aaron98990/ways-of-the-game/misconduct.md

 This is a catch-all.
 A referee may caution a player for anything.
 This is very subjective and a tool in the referee's toolbox.
 Here are some valid reasons for lack of respect for the game:
 - showboating or taunting
-  - stepping over an opponent
+  - standing or stepping over an opponent
-  - clapping in an opponent's face
-  - signaling the score in an opponent's face
+  - clapping or signaling the score in an opponent's face
-  - imitating or mocking a player who messed up
+  - imitating, mocking, or celebrating near a player who messed up
 - failure to respect a referee's command (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
 - blatantly commiting an offfense